 With your permission, members of Health and Wellness Services may use information in your health record to assess the performance, operations and outcome of services.

 With your permission, the health and counseling providers may contact you to provide appointment reminders, information about treatment alternatives, other health-related benefits and services that may be of interest to you.
-You will be asked how you would like health and counseling staff to contact you, e.g. phone (with the type of information that may be conveyed) and/or letter.
-Health and Wellness Services does NOT use e-mail as a form of communication with students receiving services.
+You will be asked how you would like our staff to contact you, e.g. phone and/or letter.
+Health and Wellness Services does not use email as a form of communication regarding your PHI.

 If the health or counseling staff have reasonable cause to suspect that a child has been, or is in danger of abuse, neglect or threatened with abuse or neglect, a report must be made to a relevant county department, child welfare agency, police or sheriff's department.